danbz/aesthetic-programming/source/README.md

 —  Matthew Fuller, Professor of Cultural Studies, Goldsmiths, University of London

 "Skilfully moving across the instructional, the pedagogic, and the critical, *Aesthetic Programming* makes an expansive contribution to computational thinking.
 Engaging with programming from a practice-based approach, this illuminating text demonstrates how critical aesthetics can transform programming.
-Recipe book, code library, poetic manual, convivial instructions, and primer to computing imaginaries all assemble into this compelling and indispensable addition to software studies."
+Recipe book, code library, poetic manual, convivial instructional, and primer to computing imaginaries all assemble into this compelling and indispensable addition to software studies."
 — Jennifer Gabrys, Chair in Media, Culture and Environment, University of Cambridge